 Many Houston area women and men have spider veins, also called telangiectasias, which are small, dilated blood vessels near the surface of the skin.
 They appear most often on the face, nose and legs.
 There are two treatment options to eliminate spider veins: sclerotherapy (injection of a special fluid into the veins) and Intense Pulsed Light treatment.
 Both treatments cause disappearance of the veins.
 Although both treatments for spider veins will lighten the veins, they will not be obliterated with just one treatment.
 The number of treatments varies among patients, but the average number is three.
 These treatments are scheduled approximately four weeks apart.

-What to Expect in your Sclerotherapy Treatment
+What to Expect During Your Sclerotherapy Treatment

 During your sclerotherapy treatment, a special solution is injected through a thin needle into the vein(s) to damage the lining inside the vein, causing the vein walls to swell, stick together, and seal shut.
 No anesthesia is required for this treatment, and after healing has occurred the vein will no longer be obvious.